fabiottini/padfs/README.md

     * password: the xml element including all PADFS passwords

-        * server: the shared password used for communication between PADFS-nodes
+        * server: the shared password used for communication between PADFS-nodes.
+It must be the same in all the configuration files.

         * controlPanel: the password used to access the control panel